 John Merrill v.
-Track Group, Inc. and Guy Dubois.
-On November 30, 2016, the Company was served with a complaint filed by John Merrill, the former Chief Financial Officer of the Company, in District Court of the Third Judicial District in Salt Lake County, Utah alleging breach of contract, among other causes of action, related to Mr. Merrill's termination of employment.
-Mr. Merrill is seeking not less than \$590,577 plus interest, attorney fees and costs.
-Mr. Merrill's employment with the Company was terminated effective September 27, 2016.
-The Company filed an Answer with Counter Claims on December 21, 2016.
-The Company filed a motion for Summary Judgment on January 16, 2018.
-At a hearing on April 25, 2018, the court dismissed the Plaintiff's claims related to an oral look-back agreement and a separation agreement.
-The court has not ruled on Plaintiff's claims related to his employment agreement.
-A settlement amount could not be reached by the parties.
-The matter will likely proceed to trial after expert discovery is conducted.
-We intend to defend the case vigorously and believe the allegations and claims are without merit.
+Track Group, Inc. and Guv Dubois.
+On November 30, 2016, the Company was served with a complaint filed by John Merrill, the former Chief Financial Officer of the Company, in District Court of the Third Judicial District in Salt Lake County, Utah alleging breach of contract, among other causes of action, related to Mr. Merrill's termination of employment effective September 27, 2016.
+Mr. Merrill sought not less than \$590,577 plus interest, attorney fees and costs.
+At a hearing on April 25, 2018, the court dismissed the plaintiff's claims related to existence of an oral look-back agreement and a separation agreement.
+In an order entered July 25, 2019, the court granted the defendants' motion to strike plaintiff's damages' expert report and barred plaintiff's expert from testifying at trial, if any.
+Plaintiff's motion to reconsider the court's July 25, 2019 order was denied on August 21, 2019.
+Subsequently, the parties reached an immaterial mutually agreeable settlement, and as a result, the case was dismissed with prejudice on November 1, 2019.